 Main style elements:

-- Vintage, shabby chic furniture with a rustic flair,
+- Furniture that is vintage or shabby chic with a rustic touch,

 - Barn doors,